 (A) For review of plans, submit one copy of working drawings and specifications (contract documents) before construction begins.
 Documents must be in sufficient detail to interpret compliance with these standards and assure proper construction.
 Documents must be prepared according to accepted architectural practice and must include general construction, special conditions, and schedules.

 (B) Final copies of plans must have (in the reproduction process by which plans are reproduced) a title block that shows name of facility, person, or organization preparing the sheet, sheet numbers, facility address, and drawing date.
-Sheets and sections covering structural, electrical, mechanical, and sanitary engineering final plans, designs, and specifications must bear the seal of a registered professional engineer approved by the State Board of Registration for Professional Engineers to operate in Texas.
-Contract documents for additions, remodeling, and construction of an entirely new facility must be prepared by an architect licensed by the Texas State Board of Architectural Examiners.
+Sheets and sections covering structural, electrical, mechanical, and sanitary engineering final plans, designs, and specifications must bear the seal of a registered professional engineer approved by the Texas Board of Professional Engineers to operate in Texas.
+Contract documents for additions, remodeling, and construction of an entirely new facility must be prepared by an architect licensed by the Texas Board of Architectural Examiners (TBAE).
 Drawings must bear the seal of the architect.

 (C) A final plan for a major addition to a facility must include a basic layout to scale of the entire building onto which the addition will connect.
 North direction must be shown.
 The entire basic layout usually can be to scale such as 1/16 inch per foot or 1/32 inch per foot for very large buildings.